haoxinjieFE/vscode-extension-wxSmartFile/README.md

 ## how to use

-    Search through the app store wx-smart-file and install it by app store search
+    - Search through the app store wx-smart-file and install it by app store search
+    - command + shift + p, Start: this extension is work  Stop: this extension stop work;

 ## Settings Options